Massive IoT Access With NOMA in 5G Networks and Beyond Using Online Competitiveness and Learning: Simulation Results

-In the next simulations (Fig.~\ref{fig:test1}), we show the performance of the proposed learning algorithms which learn the power allocation across the frames.
+In Fig.~\ref{fig:6} and Fig.~\ref{fig:7}, we perform the simulations to learn the power allocation for the multi-frame model (when there are multiple frames).
 The number of rounds (or episodes) is denoted by $T$.
 Unless stated otherwise, $k=20$, $n=10$, $m=100$, and $T=100$.
 The learning rate of \textsc{ql} is $\alpha=0.5$, the \textsc{pl}'s parameters are $\gamma=0.5$, $\beta=0.01$, and $\eta = \gamma/(2(k+1)\sigma_i)$.

-In Fig.~\ref{fig:6}, we compare \textsc{pl} against \textsc{ql} and a very simple algorithm, called random learning (\textsc{rl}), which assigns a random amount of power in each frame (from the amount of power left).
-Learning the transmission powers using \textsc{pl} achieves the best performance whereas the worst performance is achieved, as expected, by \textsc{rl} that makes the energy deplete quickly as the number of frames increases due to its random choices.
+In Fig.~\ref{fig:6}, we plot the total NSD across all frames of different learning algorithms.
+We remind that, in every frame, there are at most $m$ devices that have packets to send.
+We compare \textsc{pl} to \textsc{ql} and a very simple learning algorithm, called random learning (\textsc{rl}), which assigns a random amount of power in each frame (from the amount of power left).
+Learning the transmission power using \textsc{pl} achieves the best performance whereas the worst performance is achieved, as expected, by \textsc{rl} that makes the energy deplete quickly as the number of frames increases due to its random choices.
 Comparing \textsc{pl} and \textsc{ql}, the performance of the latter degrades as the number of devices increases.
 The performance gap between \textsc{pl} and \textsc{ql} is about $1.13$ for $m=50$ whereas it becomes about $1.26$ for $m=300$.
 This is due to the design principle of \textsc{pl} which exploits the problem structure through exploring the TG edges and exploiting the best edges.
-It is also proven in~\cite{1633787} that \textsc{pl} achieves a regret proportional to $1/\sqrt{T}$ even for adversarial inputs.